pingchungchang/fcitx5-shami/README.md

-fcitx5-shami is a self-made boshiamy fcitx5 input method.
+- fcitx5-shami is a self-made boshiamy fcitx5 input method.
-Made just for self usage, and boshiamy data comes from fcitx-table-extra.
+- Made just for self usage, and boshiamy data comes from fcitx-table-extra repository.
-For arch users, please install fcitx5-table-extra, fcitx5-chinese-addons before running ./install.sh to install (compile may need some time due to the super efficient-less implementation).
+- For arch users, please install fcitx5-table-extra, fcitx5-chinese-addons, libchewing, fcitx5 before running ./install.sh to install
+- Candidate list shows the shortest string needed to type the word
+- (compile may need some time due to the super unefficient implementation).- extra feature: type "';" to enter chewing mode, type and choose the word you want while the candidate list shows the shortest way to type the word.